skoolkid/skoolkit/sphinx/source/commands.rst

                           Use this CSS theme.
 This option may be used multiple times.
     -u, --upper           Write the disassembly in upper case.
+    --var name=value      Define a variable that can be used by @if, #IF and #MAP.
+                          This option may be used multiple times.
     -V, --version         Show SkoolKit version number and exit.
     -w X, --write X       Write only these files, where X is one or more of: d = Disassembly files   o = Other code